-The actors are a typically eclectic bunch, but the casting is not at all bad.
+The actors are the kind of eclectic bunch you expect to see in a Lew Grade film, but the casting is not at all bad.
 The best performance is from Robert Duvall as Colonel Radl, who plans the mission with the aid of his assistant Karl (Michael Byrne, a regular screen Nazi).
 Duvall gives us a suggestion of a German accent without overdoing it and going all method on us.
 He's not given that much to work with by the script, but he still manages to create a believable and relatively sympathetic character and succeeds mainly because he insists on taking the part seriously.

 |Colonel Steiner (Michael Caine) and Captain von Neustadt (Sven-Bertil Taube)|